HL7/davinci-vbpr/input/pagecontent/guidance.md

 This profile added a few extensions to represent the following:
 -	lineOfBusiness: line of business whether it is Medicare, Medicaid, or commercial.
--	programModel: HCP-LAN APM framework categories.
-A value-based contract may have a different HCP-LAN APM framework category applicable for a different cohort.
+-	programModel: HCPLAN APM framework categories.
+A value-based contract may have a different HCPLAN APM framework category applicable for a different cohort.
 -	paymentStream: value-based payment models such as care coordination fee, shared savings percent, shared savings gated on quality.

 {% include img-portrait.html img="vbp-measure.png" caption = "Figure 2-6 VBP Measure overview" %}